unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 #### 2. Specify a formula
-Define a formula to be applied to each time point.
+Define a formula to be applied to each time point (and each channel) relative to the event.

 ```@example Main
-f = @formula 0 ~ 1 + condition + continuous # 0 as a dummy, we will combine with data later
+f = @formula 0 ~ 1 + condition + continuous # note the formulas left side is `0 ~ ` for technical reasons`
 nothing # hide
 ```

 #### 3. Fit a linear model to each time point & channel

-Fit the `UnfoldLinearModel`.
+Fit the "`UnfoldModel`" (the `fit` syntax is used throughout the Julia ecosystem, with the first element indicating what kind of model to fit)
 ```@example Main
 m = fit(UnfoldModel, f, evts, data_epochs, times);
 nothing #hide